Reiss-ASmith/House-Price-Paid-ETL-Pipeline/README.md

 ### Schemas

 raw_house_data
 Contains raw, untransformed data exactly as it appears in the source CSV files.
+Separate landing tables are used for full and monthly loads.

 house_data
 Contains the cleaned and structured warehouse tables, including: